 As more fully discussed in Note 2, the Banks and Associations evaluate investment securities with unrealized losses for impairment on a quarterly basis.
-As part of the assessment, the Banks and Associations evaluated and concluded that they do not intend to sell the security or it is more likely than not that they would be required to sell the security, prior to recovery of the amortized cost basis.
-The Banks and Associations also evaluate whether credit impairment exists by comparing the present value of the expected cash flows to the securities amortized cost basis.
+As part of the assessment, the Banks and Associations, on an individual security basis, evaluated and concluded that they do not intend to sell any impaired security or it is more likely than not that they would be required to sell the security, prior to recovery of the amortized cost basis.
+The Banks and Associations also evaluate whether credit impairment exists by comparing the present value of the expected cash flows to the security's amortized cost basis.
 Credit impairment, if any, is recorded as an ACL for debt securities.
-At December 31, 2023, U.S. Treasury, U.S. agency and mortgage-backed securities had a zero loss assumption and Banks and Associations do not consider these unrealized losses to be creditrelated and an ACL is not necessary.
+At December 31, 2024, Banks and Associations do not consider unrealized losses on U.S. Treasury, U.S. agency and mortgage-backed securities to be credit-related and therefore an ACL is not necessary.